-Marketing, engineering, and administrative (ME&A) expenses increased by three percent from last year's second fiscal quarter with the majority of the increase due to engineering development of the new marine transmission line.
-With slightly lower interest rates and debt dropping by about 25 percent from a year ago, interest expense continued to decline.
+Marketing, engineering, and administrative (ME&A) expenses decreased by over two percent from last year's third fiscal quarter.
+Continued decreases in administrative expenses have been somewhat offset by increases in engineering-related expenses related to ongoing projects as well as the unfavorable exchange rate impact of a weakening dollar on our overseas operations.
+Year-to-date ME&A expenses are approximately 2% higher than last year due primarily to the previously mentioned impact of a weakening dollar and higher engineering expenses offset by lower administrative expenses.
+Interest expense for the quarter was 17% below the same quarter last year due primarily to lower borrowings.
 The average income tax rate was lower than a year ago due to a greater proportion of domestic losses incurred versus overseas earnings, which are taxed at a higher rate.

-The Company adopted Statement of Financial Accounting Standards (SFAS) No. 143, Accounting for Obligations Associated with the Retirement of Long-Lived Assets and SFAS No. 144, Accounting for the Impairment or Disposal of Long-Lived Assets as of the beginning of the fiscal year.
-The adoption of these Statements did not have a significant impact on the Company's results of operations or its financial position.
+The Company adopted Statement of Financial Accounting Standards (SFAS) No. 143, "Accounting for Obligations Associated with the Retirement of Long-Lived Assets" and SFAS No. 144, "Accounting for the Impairment or Disposal of Long-Lived Assets" as of the beginning of the fiscal year.
+The adoption of these Statements did not have a significant impact on the Company's results of